andy897221/ExactL3_PPI/README.md

 The data in our paper is generated using the script ```./src/notebook/dataGen.py```, and the images in our paper are generated based on our generated data using the jupyter notebook ```./src/notebook/ppiLPred.ipynb```.
 Note that except the parsed datasets in ```./src/data/parsed/```, no data is included since it is too large (roughly > 100 GB).

 # Docs
-For more explanation how our python functions realize the algorithm, see [here](docs/docs.md)
+For more explanations how our python functions realize the algorithm, see [here](docs/docs.md)